Mind and Society

 Standard letter grades

 WR 060 (or higher) or minimum placement Wr/Comm Level 5.

 Emphasizes psychology as a scientific process, surveying methods of inquiry.
 Overview of selected areas of psychological study including: human development through the life span; human sexuality; health psychology; personality theories and assessment; psychological disorders; intervention and therapy; social psychology, and human factors psychology.
 The major theoretical approaches to psychology are included.

-2. Students will be able to distinguish between the major historical schools of thought in psychology and the major current philosophies, and demonstrate an understanding of how these schools of thought continue to influence the field of psychology.
+3. Distinguish between the major historical schools of thought in psychology and the major current philosophies and demonstrate an understanding of how these schools of thought continue to influence the field of psychology.